 Another is to utilize distraction techniques.
 Try hanging a whole cabbage just above the heads of chickens.
 They will peck at it while anything remains.
 Or let the flock loose for a freer range; the old birds will be excited to dig for grubs and bugs.
 They will not notice the newcomers roaming about.

-Raising Chickens: What to Feed Them
+10. What to Feed Your Chickens

 Chickens can and will eat nearly everything.
 This ranges from meat to vegetables; they will even consume dog kibble with gusto.
 They thrive on table scraps.
 They will also wipe out all insects and worms in a yard.
 Chickens also delight in grains.